 - Master of Science in Biomedical Laboratory Operations

-Dr. Thorne is the Graduate Program's Director for BLD.
-He oversees all of the graduate programs.
-He is often the student's temporary advisor until a major advisor is selected by the student.
+Dr. Morris is the Graduate Program's Director for BLD.
+She oversees the graduate programs.
+She is often the student's temporary advisor until a major advisor is chosen for the student.

 Michelle Russell is our Graduate Program's Coordinator and advisor.
 She oversees the application process for the graduate school and is the liaison between our unit and the Graduate School.
 Questions about your application status or program can be directed to Michelle at email@example.com